-The Port Selector shall only generate a COMINIT over a host port when a COMINIT signal is received from the device as detailed in section 4.5.
+The Port Selector shall only generate a COMINIT over a host port when a COMINIT signal is received from the device or as part of an active speed negotiation as specified in the Control State Machine in section 4.1.
 If a drive connected to a Port Selector is hot plugged, the drive will issue a COMINIT sequence as part of its normal power-up sequence in accordance with Serial ATA 1.0a.
 The Port Selector shall propagate the COMINIT over the active host port (or both host ports if both host ports are inactive).
 The host will see the COMINIT signal and then interrogate the port to determine whether a drive is attached.